samuelrivas/moka/README.md

 There are, however, some drawbacks in Moka's approach:

- * Moka needs the module under test source code, so it must have been compiled with `debug_info`
+ * Moka needs the module under test source code, so it must be compiled with `debug_info`
  * It is easier to couple tests with internal implementation details
  * Mocking dynamic calls is not straight forward (Moka cannot do it in its current state), so calls like `Module:Function(...)` will still call the